jjdenhertog/plex-music-search/README.md

 ## Faster searching

-The default approach search quite thoroughly through your but as a result can be extremely time-consuming.
+The default approach searches quite thoroughly through your library but as a result it can be time-consuming.
 By default it uses three search approaches.
 By limiting to only one search approach you will decrease the time searching tremendously.

 ```typescript
 const searchItems = [